Search the GFME glossary for key terms used throughout our courses.

 A fixture that is not free-standing with the base structure and shelves on only one side of the back plane.
 The other side of the back plane must be affixed to a wall.

-heavy-duty pallet rack
+Heavy-duty pallet rack

 A pallet rack that holds heavier merchandise, such as bags of concrete mix.
 Heavy-duty pallet racks use thicker uprights and larger beams than light-duty pallet racks.